-Surgery is offering up to three scholarships to assist final
+Surgery is offering up to three scholarships to assist junior

-year medical students, who identify as Māori, to cover the costs of
+doctors, who identify as Māori, to cover the costs of undertaking

-opportunities in Australia or New Zealand that will result in the
+in Australia or New Zealand that will result in the acquisition of

-acquisition of new knowledge and skills which strengthen their
+new knowledge and skills which strengthen their career